'He got in with her permission' – Zanzibar hotel jumps to the defense of man who tried to rape tourist

 20

 I couldn’t stay back in the room and wait for the rapist to come back.
 Hell!
-Who knows what would happen to me this time around when he comes back to my room.— Zainab Oladehinde (@zainabdehinde) April 16, 2022
+Who knows what would happen to me this time around when he comes back to my room.

 Should I leave my room?
 I don’t know who or what is outside my hotel room either!